• Skip to primary navigation

 A great burger, on the other hand, is impossible to resist.
 It’s juicy and tender, with lots of melty cheese and a perfectly seasoned crust.
 That’s the burger we all crave, and in this post, we’re going to discuss exactly how to grill the perfect burger.

-From what kind of beef is best for burgers to the best burger toppings, I’ll walk you through every step so you never have to eat a bad burger again!
+From what kind of beef is best for burgers to the best burger toppings, to whether you should put an ice cube in your burger patty, we'll answer all your questions so you never have to eat a bad burger again!

 Don’t have a grill?
 Use these same tips to make the best Air Fryer Hamburgers!